MolotovCherry/Android-ImageMagick7/README.md

 ### Why can't it find `libjmagick-7.so`?

 I do not build `libjmagick`.
 The reason is that I consider jmagick to be old, so I do not support it and any problems you encounter trying to use it.
 It will -probably- work, but you must build it yourself.
 I repeat, jmagick is not maintained by the author, and is just a bit obsolete, EVEN if it works (I've added many patches to make it work, but I can only do so much.
 It needs a full rewrite).
+If you want them to fix all the problems, please consider contributing to [their project](https://github.com/techblue/jmagick).
 Secondly, see the "Why am I getting linking errors" entry below.

 ### Why is the prebuilt version in the releases section / in the source code old?